djeada/Frontend-Notes/notes/04_javascript.md

 console.log(weakMap); // WeakMap { <items unknown> }
 ```

-Be careful when iterating over a Map.
-If you use normal <code>for</code> loop you will get pairs of keys and values, but if you use <code>forEach</code> you will first get values then keys!
+When iterating over a Map, be cautious.
+If you use a standard <code>for</code> loop, you will get pairs of keys and values, but if you use <code>forEach</code>, you will get values first, then keys!

 ```javascript
 const map = new Map([